SuperRishi007/CyberSecurityLabs-CTFS/YouGotMail-THM/README.md

 ```

-- Enumerating SMPT, I used the cewl command to create a custom word-list against the emails found in their contact page.
+- Enumerating SMTP, I used the cewl command to create a custom word-list against the emails found in their contact page.
 I was unsuccessful until I used the - -**lowercase** flag in cewl which provided me a way as seen below.

 ```bash